 PRESS ESC TO CLOSE

-4 Things You Need to Keep Your Dog Safe and Happy This Fall Season
+5 Things You Need to Do to Keep Your Dog Safe and Happy This Fall Season

 Share

-The cooler, rainier, darker days of fall are here … and while these are great for longer walks and playing with fallen leaves, they can also bring some trouble.
+The cool, crisp days of fall are here … and while these are great for longer walks and playing in leaves, the season can also bring some dangers for our dogs.

-Here are four things you absolutely need to keep your pooch safe during the fall season.
+Here are five things you absolutely need to keep your dog safe this fall.

 1. Stock Up on Joint Supplements